 6.3.1.1 Introduction

 Access Transfer procedures enable service continuity between Access Networks.
 All Access Transfer procedures associated with a session, including initial and subsequent transfers, are executed and controlled in the user's home IMS network by the SCC AS upon the UE's request, except when using (v)SRVCC enhanced with ATCF or when using 5G-SRVCC.
-When (v)SRVCC enhanced with ATCF is used or when 5G-SRVCC is used, PS to CS Access Transfer procedures are executed and controlled in the serving network.
+When (v)SRVCC enhanced with ATCF is used or when 5G-SRVCC is used, Access Transfer procedures are executed and controlled in the serving network.
 SCC AS and ATCF may handle the access transfer procedure with priority if the transfer request is initiated with priority indication.

 NOTE: In order to support Access Transfer and Media Adding/Deleting procedures that involve the use of the Gm reference point on two IP-CANs, the UE and IMS network both have to support multiple simultaneous registrations of the UE and the UE has to be able to establish and maintain simultaneous connections to both IP-CANs at least for the duration of the Access Transfers or Media Adding/Deleting procedures.